-- A. The College shall make available to the MCCCFA, upon its official written request, official statistics and financial information related to Monroe County Community College and in possession of the College, as are necessary for negotiation of collective bargaining agreements. - B. Payroll Deduction of Dues and Assessments - 1.
-Within thirty (30) days of the beginning of their employment hereunder, faculty may sign and deliver to the College an assignment authorizing deduction of membership dues or assessments of the MCCCFA upon such conditions as the MCCCFA shall establish, but still subject to this Agreement.
+A. The College shall make available to the MCCCFA, upon its official written request, official statistics and financial information related to Monroe County Community College and in possession of the College, as are necessary for negotiation of collective bargaining agreements.

+B. Payroll Deduction of Dues and Assessments

+- 1. Within thirty (30) days of the beginning of their employment hereunder, faculty may sign and deliver to the Payroll Office an assignment authorizing deduction of membership dues or assessments of the MCCCFA upon such conditions as the MCCCFA shall establish, but still subject to this Agreement.
 Such authorizations shall be voluntary since it is understood that the payment of dues or fees to the MCCCFA is in no way a condition of employment.
 Notwithstanding any other provision of this Agreement or the authorization form executed by the faculty member, any authorization for the deduction or fee as permitted by this provision shall be revocable by the faculty member by providing the College and the MCCCFA with a signed, written notice.
 In such event, the College shall cease making the deductions within the following thirty (30) days. - 2.
-Not more than once a month MCCCFA will send to the College Business Office the names of the MCCCFA members and the amounts of dues and assessments to be deducted from payroll checks.
-At the request of MCCCFA the College Business Office will furnish a yearly schedule listing one date each month on which deductions will be made.
-MCCCFA is to send its billing at least one week prior to the date listed on the schedule for payroll check distribution. - 3.
-The College Business Office will make a payroll deduction for dues and assessments of a MCCCFA member only when the College Business Office has in its possession an individually signed authorization and a billing from MCCCFA.
+At the beginning of the academic year, MCCCFA will send to the Payroll Office the names of the MCCCFA members, the amounts of dues and assessments to be deducted from payroll checks, and the months in which deductions are to be made.
+At the request of MCCCFA the Payroll Office will furnish a yearly schedule listing one date each month on which deductions will be made. - 3.
+The Payroll Office will make a payroll deduction for dues and assessments of a MCCCFA member only when the Payroll Office has in its possession an individually signed authorization and a billing from MCCCFA.
 Such sums deducted as dues from the regular salaries of all member faculties shall be sent to the MCCCFA Treasurer.